This lesson will help you gain an understanding of light and shadow by closely observing and drawing basic shapes under various lighting conditions.

 - light source - things or devices that produces natural and artificial light

 - composition - the placement or arrangement of visual elements in a work of art

 - pencil & eraser

 - We will review some terms related to light and shadow.

 - I will give you a technical explanation on how light and shadow works.

 - After that, I will demonstrate how light and shadow actually functions in reality by using a spot light and some basic shapes.

-- Later we will observe and draw a still life under different lighting conditions.
+- Later we will observe and draw a still life under several different lighting conditions.
 The subject matter includes a sphere, cylinder, cube and a 3D hexagon.